Secrets to Speaking Polish Like a Pole

 You’ve made the smart decision to learn Polish.
 Great!
 But how do you start speaking Polish like a Pole?
 Culture.pl has asked Polish learners around the world for their top tips to get your language skills going.

-Did you know that the first ever Polish grammar book was written by a Frenchman?
-His name was Pierre Statorious and his Polonicae Grammatices Institution was published in 1568.
+Did you know that the first-ever Polish grammar book was written by a Frenchman?
+His name was Pierre Statorious, and his Polonicae Grammatices Institutio was published in 1568.
 Right after that, Nicolaus Volckmar, a German, wrote Compendium Lingua Polonicae and a Polish-German-Latin dictionary.

-As you can see, interest in the Polish language abroad has centuries of history, so millions before you have had to figure out how to get to grips with those enigmatic Slavic tones.
-To help you do the same, we’ve interviewed some contemporary language adventurers from different parts of the world with a high-proficiency, level of Polish language.
+As you can see, interest in the Polish language abroad has centuries of history, so millions of other people before you have had to figure out how to get to grips with those enigmatic Slavic tones.
+To help you do the same, we’ve interviewed some contemporary language adventurers from different parts of the world who have a high-proficiency level of Polish language.
 Collectively, this may just be the secret recipe to becoming part of the multicultural Polish-speaking community.

-We strongly encourage you to first make yourself a cup of black tea with a slice of cytryna and get ready to make some notes.
+We strongly encourage you to first make yourself a cup of black tea with a slice of cytryna (lemon) and get ready to make some notes!